SimonSubokLee/ston-docs-son/admin/log.kr.rst

 -  ``<OriginErrorLog> (default: OFF, Type: size, Unit: 5, Warning: OFF)``

-   OriginError log records errors only occured in the origin server of all virtual hosts.
+   The OriginError log records only the errors that occur in the origin server of all virtual hosts.
    Errors consist of connection timeouts and receive timeouts, and exclusion/recovery results of the origin server are logged. ::

       #Fields: date time vhostname level s-domain s-ip cs-method cs-uri time-taken sc-error sc-resinfo